-Energy commodities: we use IPCC standard emission factors for fossil fuel energy commodities, i.e. oil, gas and coal [24].
+Energy commodities: we use IPCC standard emission factors for fossil fuel energy commodities, i.e. oil, gas, and coal [24].

-Iron ore: we use an emissions factor of $1.3 \text{ tCO}2/\text{t}$.
-This figure is based on the WSA [16] estimate of $1.83 \text{ tCO}2/\text{t}$ of steel produced and assumes 1.4 tonnes of iron ore per tonne of steel produced.
+Iron ore: we use an emissions factor of $1.35 \text{ tCO}2/\text{t}$ .
+This figure is based on the WSA [16] estimate of $1.89 \text{ tCO}2/\text{t}$ of steel produced and assumes 1.4 tonnes of iron ore per tonne of steel produced.
 However, it is not clear the extent to which operational emissions from iron ore suppliers are already included in this factor and it may be appropriate to apply lower emissions factors to part-processed products like fines and pellets.
-Our assessment of steel companies suggests an emissions factor of $1.83 \text{ tCO}2/\text{t}$ is an appropriate Scope 3 factor to use for mining, but this does include some production from scrap.
-The ten most emissions-intensive steelmakers average 2.2 tCO2/t.
+Our assessment of steel companies suggests an emissions factor of $1.89 \text{ tCO}2/\text{t}$ is an appropriate Scope 3 factor to use for mining, but this does include some production from scrap.
+The ten most emissions-intensive steelmakers average $2.2 \text{ tCO}2/\text{t}$ .

-Aluminium: the effective downstream emissions factor we apply varies according to the type of product the company sells: bauxite, alumina or aluminium.
-Diversified mining companies predominantly supply bauxite and alumina but may be involved in all parts of the production process and may sell produce at one stage to its downstream operations.
+Aluminium: the effective downstream emissions factor we apply varies according to the type of product the company sells: bauxite, alumina, or aluminium.
+Diversified 20 mining companies predominantly supply bauxite and alumina but may be involved in all parts of the production process and may sell produce at one stage to its downstream operations.
 In cases where a company uses its own alumina to produce aluminium internally, the amount of alumina embodied in the aluminium produced is subtracted using a conversion factor of 2 tonnes of alumina per 1 tonne of aluminium.

-We assume a lifecycle factor of 14.4 tCO2e/t primary aluminium [26] with emissions predominantly released at two main stages of the production process: alumina refining and aluminium smelting.
+We assume a lifecycle factor of 16 tCO $2$ e/t primary aluminium [26] with emissions predominantly released at two main stages of the production process: alumina refining and aluminium smelting.
 If a company produces a (finished) aluminium product, all processing emissions will be reported in the company's Scope 1 or 2 disclosure and no Scope 3 emissions factor is applied.
 However, smelting consumes significant energy and hence generates c.
 90% of the emissions.
-Assuming two tonnes of alumina are needed to make one tonne of aluminium, the effective downstream Scope 3 "processing of sold products" emissions factor we use for alumina is $6.5 \text{ tCO}2/\text{t}$ (90% x 14.4 tCO2e/2t).
-If the mining company sells bauxite, all 14.4tCO2e are effectively Scope 3.
-Assuming five tonnes of bauxite are converted to a tonne of aluminium, the effective emissions factor for bauxite is therefore 2.9tCO2e/t.
+Assuming two tonnes of alumina are needed to make one tonne of aluminium, the effective downstream Scope 3 "processing of sold products" emissions factor we use for alumina is $7.2 \text{ tCO}2$ /t (90% x 16 tCO $2$ e/2t).
+If the mining company sells bauxite, all $16\text{tCO}2$ e are effectively Scope 3.
+Assuming five tonnes of bauxite are converted to a tonne of aluminium, the effective emissions factor for bauxite is therefore $3.2\text{tCO}2$ e/t.

-Copper: We apply similar adjustments to copper output to reflect downstream processing emissions.
+Copper: we apply similar adjustments to copper output to reflect downstream processing emissions.
 Several companies remarked that a $4.2 \text{ tCO}2/\text{t}$ lifecycle factor applied to their copper output was too high.
-Based on ECI [29], we have adjusted the emissions factor applied to copper concentrate where it is specified.
-Similarly, when companies sell copper cathode, we count its Scope 3 emissions as zero, as all manufacturing processes are already accounted in the relevant Scope 1 and 2 figures.
+Based on the IEA [30], we have adjusted the emissions factor applied to mined copper as $1.6 \text{ tCO}2\text{e}$ per tonne of metal content.
+When companies sell copper cathode, we count its Scope 3 emissions as zero, as all manufacturing processes are already accounted in the relevant Scope 1 and 2 figures.